Islington Village

 Talk to a Toronto Realtor® who knows Etobicoke

-Dave Deutsch is an Etobicoke specialist with hands-on knowledge of Islington Village, Thorncrest Village, and the surrounding west end.
-Whether you are comparing Islington Village to Bloor West Village, trying to understand the Thorncrest premium, or ready to make an offer, Dave will give you straight answers and the local context to make a confident decision.
+Own In Toronto helps buyers across Islington Village and the surrounding west end.
+Whether you are comparing Islington Village to Bloor West Village, weighing the interior streets against the arterial-facing blocks, or ready to make an offer, you will get straight answers and the local context to make a confident decision.